tillbiskup/evedata/docs/architecture.rst

     * Split data according to sections (standard, monitor, snapshot)?

       At least the HDF5 datasets in the "monitor" section are clearly distinct from the others, as they don't have PosCounts as reference axis.
+However, due to the different classes, making the separation would be trivial and possible using, *e.g.*, a list comprehension in Python.

     * SCML: How to represent the contents sensibly?
 What are the relevant abstractions/concepts?

       Perhaps (additionally) storing the "plain" XML in a variable is still a sensible idea.

+    * Comments

+      Is there a need to distinguish between file-level comments and life comments (aka log messages)?
+If so, shall this be done in the ``EveFile`` class or in the ``Comment`` class (possibly by means of two subtypes of the ``Comment`` class)?

 evefile.evedata module